 Most popular national parks have a handful of trails or scenic destinations that see the bulk of visitation.
 While there are certain locations that are worth weathering the crowds, like Old Faithful or Delicate Arch, choosing a less popular trail is a great way to encounter fewer people.

 Even hiking more than a couple of miles from a trailhead will help you get away from the bulk of the crowds.
 For example, if you’re visiting the south rim of the Grand Canyon, you can walk a few miles along the Rim Trail (or take the shuttle and walk a little away from the stops), and find peaceful views of the canyon without throngs of other people around.

 Generally speaking, difficult hikes tend to keep the crowds away.
 Of course there are exceptions, particularly when the juice is really worth the squeeze- trails like Angels Landing and Half Dome have become so popular there are permit systems in place.
-While the permit systems help to reduce overcrowding on the trail, they’re still extremely popular hikes.
+While the permit systems help to reduce overcrowding on the trail, they’re still extremely popular and heavily trafficked hikes.
 It’s important to always research the trail you’re doing ahead of time to assess the potential popularity and learn about any special considerations.

 Pro Tip: Look at the number of AllTrails reviews for each trail in the national park you’re visiting.
 The fewer reviews the less trafficked the trail is likely going to be!

 5. Head Into the Backcountry to Avoid Crowds in Popular National Parks

 The best place for solitude in a national park is deep in the backcountry.
 A permit is always required for overnight backpacking trips in national parks.
 Each national park has its own backcountry permit reservation system.
 Some require contacting the park directly, but many can be found on recreation.gov.